mnielsen/notes-on-writing/notes_on_writing.md

 **When in trouble, quickly brainstorm ten or more opening sentences:**
   On occasion, one comes to a piece of writing with the perfect opening sentence.
 Take the good fortune and run!

-But when one does not have that sentence, things become more difficult.
+  When one does not have that sentence, things become difficult.
 It's tempting to compromise, and to accept a mediocre opening sentence.
-The problem is that this is the reader's introduction to your writing.
-  A mediocre opening telegraphs to the reader that you're not going to make good use of their time.
+  This is a bad mistake.
+The opening sentence is the reader's introduction to your writing.
+A mediocre opening is statement that you're not going to make good use of their time.
 It's also a turn-off for you as an author, making you less excited about your project.
-By contrast, a good opening sentence establishes trust with the reader, and helps excite you, as an author.
+By contrast, a good opening sentence establishes trust with the reader, and helps excite you about your own work.

   So what to do when you're having trouble finding a good opening sentence?